Friends of Daniel | Friends of Kyra | |

 A p-value is the probability of the observed data, or more extreme data, under the assumption that the null hypothesis is true.
 To understand what this means, it might be especially useful to know what this doesn’t mean.
 First, we need to know what ‘the assumption that the null hypothesis is true’ looks like, and which data we should expect if the null hypothesis is true.
 Although the null hypothesis can be any value, in this assignment we will assume the null hypothesis is specified as a mean difference of 0.
 For example, we might be interested in calculating the difference between a control condition and an experimental condition on a dependent variable.

-I personally find things become a lot clearer if you plot the null model as mean differences instead of t-values.
-So below, you can see a null model for the mean differences we can expect when comparing two groups of 50 observations where the true difference between the two groups is 0, and the standard deviation in each group is 1.
+I personally find things become a lot clearer if you plot the null model as mean differences instead of t-values as in Figure 1.6.
+This plot shows a null model for the mean differences that we can expect when comparing two groups of 50 observations where the true difference between the two groups is 0, and the standard deviation in each group is 1.
 Because the standard deviation is 1, you can also interpret the mean differences as a Cohen’s d effect size.
 So this is also the distribution you can expect for a Cohen’s d of 0, when collecting 50 observations per group in an independent t-test.

 The first thing to notice is that we expect that the mean of the null model is 0.
 Looking at the x-axis, we see the plotted distribution is centered on 0.
-But even if the mean difference in the population is 0 that does not imply every sample we draw from the population will give a mean difference of exactly zero.
+But even if the mean difference in the population is 0 that does not imply that every pair of samples that we draw from the population will result in a mean difference of exactly zero.
 There is variation around the population value, as a function of the standard deviation and the sample size.

-The y-axis of the graph represents the density, which provides an indication of the relative likelihood of measuring a particular value of a continuous distribution.
+The y-axis of the graph represents the density, which provides an indication of the relative likelihood of measuring a particular value from a continuous distribution.
 We can see that the most likely mean difference is the true population value of zero, and that differences with a magnitude greater than zero become increasingly less likely.
 The graph has two areas that are colored red.
 These areas represent the most extreme 2.5% of values in the left tail of the distribution, and the most extreme 2.5% of values in the right tail of the distribution.
-Together, they make up the 5% of most extreme mean differences we would expect to observe, given our number of observations, when the true mean difference is exactly 0.
-When a mean difference in the red area is observed, the corresponding statistical test will be statistically significant at a 5% alpha level.
-In other words, not more than 5% of the observed mean differences will be far enough away from 0 to be considered surprising.
-Because the null hypothesis is true, observing a ‘surprising’ mean difference in the red areas is a Type 1 error.
+Together, they make up the 5% most extreme mean differences that we would expect to observe, given our number of observations, when the true mean difference is exactly 0.
+When a mean difference in the red area is observed, the corresponding statistical test will return a statistically significant result at a 5% alpha level, hence with a p-value of > 0.05.
+In other words, no more than 5% of the observed mean differences will be far enough away from 0 to be considered ‘surprising’ or statistically significant.
+Because the null hypothesis is true, observing a ‘surprising’ mean difference in either of the two red areas is a Type 1 error.

 One reason why I prefer to plot the null model in raw scores instead of t-values is that you can see how the null model changes when the sample size increases.
-When we collect 5000 instead of 50 observations, we see the null model is still centered on 0 – but in our null model we now expect most values will fall very closely around 0.
+When we collect 5000 instead of 50 observations, we see that the null model is still centered on 0 – but in our null model we now expect most values will fall very closely around 0 (see Figure 1.7).

 The distribution is much narrower because the distribution of mean differences is based on the standard error of the difference between means.
 The standard error is calculated based on the standard deviation and the sample size, as follows: